 This document provides the architecture for the OpenCMAPI 1.1 Enabler.

-The objective of the OpenCMAPI Enabler is to the define the OpenCMAPI Connection Management component and the interfaces exposed by this component to applications (CM applications or non CM applications) that rely on OpenCMAPI Enabler to work or to provide additional functionalities.
+The objective of the OpenCMAPI Enabler is to the define the OpenCMAPI Connection Management component and the interfaces exposed by this component to applications (CM applications,non CM applications and Web applications) that rely on OpenCMAPI Enabler to work or to provide additional functionalities.

 References